Columbus, the United States

 What is a typical expat home or apartment like in Columbus?

 "Expat homes and apartments in Columbus tend to be modern and comfortable, with plenty of amenities.
 Many expats choose to live in the city center, where they can enjoy easy access to public transportation, restaurants, and entertainment.
 Apartments in the city center tend to be more expensive, but they offer a great view of the city skyline and the convenience of being close to everything.
-Outside of the city center, there are plenty of suburban neighborhoods with single-family homes and townhouses that offer more space and privacy," said one expat who made the move to Columbus.
+Outside of the city center, there are plenty of suburban neighborhoods with single-family homes and townhouses that offer more space and privacy," commented one expat who made the move to Columbus.

 What is the average cost of housing in Columbus?